CatCard and Door Access Code

 You have the ability to change your four-digit door access code in My UAHome at any time after moving in.

 University of Arizona Police Department (UAPD) Liaison Program

 UAPD and Housing & Residential Life have joined efforts to institute a liaison program in our communities.
 The program assigns a specific officer(s) to each dorm.
 This unique concept allows for a community-oriented/problem-oriented policing approach and encourages residents to get to know members of UAPD.
 Liaison officers can provide presentations to residents or assist in solving problems common to the entire building.
-To find out who your liaison is, ask your Community Director, Resident Assistant, or review the UAPD Liaison Listing.
+To find out who your liaison is, ask your Community Director, Graduate Resident Assistant, or review the UAPD website.

 UA Alert is a free service that allows registered users – including University of Arizona students, faculty and staff – to receive emergency alerts on their cell phones or other mobile devices during a campus emergency.
 UA Alert messages will be sent only during critical situations.
 This service is free and voluntary, but you are strongly urged to register, as it is the only way you can receive an emergency text message from the UA.

 In order to access the registration page, you must first enter your UA NetID and password.
 While UA Alert is a free service offered by The University of Arizona, you may be charged a standard text messaging fee by your service provider.
 Registration is simple and it only takes a minute to register for UAlerts.

 While you are a student at the University of Arizona and a resident in University housing, you should remember that you are largely responsible for your own personal safety.
 Here are some precautions:

 - When leaving La Aldea night, tell your roommate when he/she should expect your return.